Home Research Blog GHK-Cu and Hyaluronic Acid Synergy in Collagen IV …

 📊 Research insight: The synergistic condition produced nearly twice the collagen IV expression of GHK-Cu alone, demonstrating true synergy rather than additive effects.

-For researchers interested in replicating or extending this work, key protocol considerations include:
+For researchers interested in replicating or extending this work, key workflow considerations include:

 Concentration Ranges